NREL/EnergyPlus/design/FY2022/NFP-Latent_Sizing.md

     Des Latent Cool Mass Flow [kg/s]
-    Des Heat Load No DOAS [W]  - original zone load prior to DOAS simulation Des Cool Load No DOAS [W]  - original zone load prior to DOAS simulation
+    Des Heat Load No DOAS [W]  - original zone load prior to DOAS simulation Des Cool Load No DOAS [W]  - original zone load prior to DOAS simulation (consider splitting these last 2 into sensible and latent or delete)

 ## Testing/Validation/Data Sources ##

-Compare a few files using Sizing:Zone Zone Load Sizing Method = Sensible Load Only and Zone Load Sizing Method = Sensible Load Only No Latent Load to verify the magnitude of sizing changes when humidistat control is used during sizing calculations.
+Compare a few files using Sizing:Zone Zone Load Sizing Method = Sensible Load and Zone Load Sizing Method = Sensible Load Only No Latent Load to verify the magnitude of sizing changes when humidistat control is used during sizing calculations.